The-Login/DNS-Reset-Checker/README.md

 ### What is actually happening?
 Why do I have to register?
 What's the server for?

 Let's go to through the testing procedure again:
 As already described, the whole process starts with a registration.
 In this case, your special e-mail address (e.g. test@0100000001.analysis.example) is used to register on the web application with identifier "000001".
 This is done because web applications often send registration e-mails to new users.
 The  web application sending an e-mail initiates a DNS name resolution to your authoritative name server (analysis server), since you entered your analysis domain as e-mail domain.
 This DNS name resolution can now be analyzed and actively used to test one or more DNS attack requirements.
+This is done via a DNS proxy (dns_proxy.py).
+The DNS proxy proxies DNS requests to and from the ADNS and can therefore perform the described actions.
-The server's purpose is, as described, to act as an authoritative analysis server.
+The server's purpose is therefore, as described, to act as an authoritative analysis server.

 ### How do I know if a web application is vulnerable?
 As just mentioned, the analysis server tests for attack requirements.
 These are requirements for **DNS attacks**.